mkauff1/movies-api/src/main/resources/spring-i/5-rest-controllers.md

 ---

-## 🧪 Testing with Swagger 🧪
+## 🧪 Testing 🧪

-!!!
-You can skip this step if you wish to use Postman for testing
+### Using Postman

+Many developers love the ease and efficiency of using Postman for testing API endpoints!

+Simply go [here](https://www.postman.com/downloads/) to download!

+The Postman team have dozens of great tutorials on how to use this testing tool found [here](https://blog.postman.com/tag/tutorials/).

+### Using **Swagger UI**

-Now that we are using Spring, add this fun little dependency to our `pom.xml`:
+Now that we are using Spring, could also add this dependency to our `pom.xml`:

 ```XML
 <dependency>